OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:26

-Then they asked him, “What did He do to you?
+Then they questioned him further, “What did He do to you?
 How did He open your eyes?”

 ## John 9:27